-of CEOs that engage in their wellness programme daily significantly increased programme funding last year.
+of CEOs that engage in their wellness program daily significantly increased program funding last year.

-say workforce productivity is extremely impacted by their wellness programme.
+say workforce productivity is extremely impacted by their wellness program.

-of CEOs say employee engagement rates in wellness programmes are in their top concern, making it the most common objection to programme adoption.
+of CEOs say employee engagement rates in wellness programs are a top concern, making it the most common objection to program adoption.